michelluther/table-top-server/readme.md

 # to dos

+## Cloud-readiness

+- [ ] Test on elastic beanstalk
+- [ ] Find the newest sqlite-db-version
+- [ ] Make the frontend play nice when delivered by the django app
+  - [x] Consider different ports
+  - [ ] How does routing work in here?
+    - [ ] Set up separate directory for app?
+    - [ ] Or use S3 for this?
+      - [ ] If we use S3, how do we make sure that this works in development as well as in production?... we do not serve via S3 in development anyway ...
+- [ ] Login für REST
+- [ ] Login für WebSocket-Kommunikation
+- [ ] Login für Angular-App anbinden

-- vielleicht doch das mit dem serilizable irgendwie weg machen ... das ist doch nur Auwand eigentlich
+- vielleicht doch das mit dem serializable irgendwie weg machen ... das ist doch nur Aufwand eigentlich

 - [ ] NPCs aufbauen
   - [x] CharacterModels müssen NPCs unterstützen